oluwafemidan/webscrape-notify/README.md

 ## Features

-- Monitors a webpage for new entries
+- Monitors a webpage for new entries.
-- Sends notifications via Telegram when changes are detected
+- Sends notifications via Telegram when changes are detected.
-- RESTful API for managing subscriptions and monitoring status
+- RESTful API for managing subscriptions and monitoring status.
-- Configurable check intervals
+- Configurable check intervals.
-- In-memory storage for simplicity
+- In-memory storage for simplicity.

 ## Prerequisites